 Naomi Miller, Acting Director

 Zoë joined Bristol Ideas in 2013.
-As Creative Content Producer she oversees the programming, logistics and event management of all Festival of Ideas events, content and projects, including the Festival of Economics, Young People’s Festival of Ideas and the Bristol City Poet – whether online, in person or in a hybrid setting.
-She nurtures relationships with new and existing producing partners.
+As Creative Producer she oversees the programming, logistics and event management of all Festival of Ideas events, content and projects, including the Festival of Economics, Young People’s Festival of Ideas and the Bristol City Poet – whether online, in person or in a hybrid setting.
+She nurtures relationships with new and existing partners, funders and sponsors.
 Prior to this role, Zoë produced the Bath Literature Festival from 2005-2013.

 Image credit: Jon Craig